 Further afield, Oxford is well connected to the Sustrans network of National Cycle Routes.
 Route 5 bisects the city north-south, tracking the Thames towpath much of the way to Reading.
 Route 57 currently starts at the top of Broad Street, rambling east through the Chiltern hills to end up at Chesham, the village at the end of the Metropolitan line.

 Lovely, especially along the canal in London - if you have sturdy tyres

 Many websites exist to record good routes around the county.
 Some are the work of one keen cyclist, others a forum-style agglomeration by many.
 Try the Oxfordshire page of the Cycle Routes forum and the Cycling Routes Oxford blog.
-The latter seems to be defunct, sadly, but it includes an excellent route to London (via the old A40 and the Grand Union Canal) which has been successfully navigated by Daily Info's resident long-distance cyclist and pronounced lovely, especially along the canal in London (if you have sturdy tyres).
-For a slightly longer route, albeit one you can still do in a day, this website tells you how to get from Oxford to Cambridge.
+The latter seems to be no longer updated, sadly, but it includes an excellent route to London (via the old A40 and the Grand Union Canal) which has been successfully navigated by Daily Info's resident long-distance cyclist and pronounced lovely, especially along the canal in London (if you have sturdy tyres).
+For a slightly longer route, albeit one you can still do in a day, Square Wheels documents a bike-friendly route from Oxford to Cambridge.
 Basically, with the will and a prevailing wind you can cycle anywhere from here.

 Random dabs of coloured paint on your frame and spokes can do wonders to bring down your bike's steal-appeal